-A world-first in psychological support
+A world-first in psychological support.

 A childhood cancer diagnosis can be considered traumatic and can bring a range of emotions ranging from shock and disbelief, to worry and fear, through to sadness and anger.
 However, we know that with good psychosocial support, offered at the right time, many children and families will get through their experience.

-We are currently recruiting counsellors from across Aotearoa, and training will be launching in the near future.
 We are very proud to be working towards having a network of well-trained, experienced counsellors who will be able to provide support for children and families across Aotearoa – something we believe to be a world-first.